Government Size and Role

 It takes large numbers of people working together to achieve large goals.
 These people can be organized by government or by business.

-In advanced countries the governments are democracies, while businesses are corporations.
+In advanced countries the governments are democracies, while businesses are single-minded corporations.
 Democracies meander forward, attempting to satisfy the shifting alliances of diverse interest groups, while corporations raced into any profitable niche as soon as it opens.

 Government, when it works properly, defends its people from businesses that value profit over people.
 The battle is joined over laws, legislations, and regulations.